 According to section 11, subsection 1, of the Act, a request for environmental information may be refused if there is a genuine and objective need to do so in a specific case and the information, or the document containing the information, may be exempted from public disclosure pursuant to the Freedom of Information Act.
-Such exemptions may be made for internal documents and documents that are subject to a statutory duty of secrecy, and on the basis of the document's contents.
-The provision on the statutory duty of secrecy is in accordance with article 4, para.
-4, of the Convention.
+Pursuant to the Freedom of Information Act, such exemptions may be made for certain types of information, such as information that is subject to a statutory duty of secrecy (Section 13) or required to be excempted for foreign policy reasons (Section 20), or certain types of documents, such as internal documents (Section 14) or documents obtained externally for internal preparation of a case (Section 15).
 A duty of secrecy is most clearly applicable if the information requested concerns technical devices and procedures or operational or business matters which for competition reasons it is important to keep secret in the interests of the person whom the information concerns.
 It is primarily in cases where providing the information would reveal information on the composition of products, production methods, etc. that is not already in the public domain that a duty of secrecy will apply.
 In any case, it is a basic requirement for refusing a request that the information is in fact secret.
 An evaluation of what information is to be regarded as trade secrets must be made on a case-by-case basis, and no more information must be exempted from public disclosure than is strictly necessary on the basis of the considerations underlying the duty of secrecy.

-Moreover, the Environmental Information Act includes a provision authorising public authorities to require an undertaking to identify the information it considers it important to keep secret for competition reasons, and to give reasons why it should be kept secret.
+Section 14 of the Environmental Information Act authorises public authorities to require an undertaking to identify the information it considers it important to keep secret for competition reasons, and to give reasons why it should be kept secret.
 The purpose of this provision is to provide public authorities with a better factual basis for assessing whether the environmental information requested includes trade secrets.
 However, the public authority must make an independent assessment, and not automatically accept an evaluation from an undertaking that wishes to maintain secrecy.

-If a public authority wishes to refuse a request for public information, the Environmental Information Act lays down that there must be a genuine and objective need to do so in the specific case.
-This is considered an additional requirement to the rules laid down in the Freedom of Information Act, which always applies alongside the Environmental Information Act.
-The provision can be regarded as expressing a requirement for the public administration to make particularly careful assessments of requests for information under the Environmental Information Act.
-The requirement that there must be a genuine need to withhold information means that it is not sufficient that there be a certain risk of negative consequences for the interests that are protected by the exemption provision discussed here.

-Section 11, subsection 2, also requires the public administration to weigh up the different interests involved before refusing a request for information pursuant to the exemption provisions.
-The need to make an exemption in a specific case must be weighed against the grounds for making the information available.
-If the environmental and public interests outweigh the interests served by refusal, the information will be disclosed.
+Section 11, subsection 2 of the Environmental Information Act sets out the elements that must be considered in order to decide whether there is a genuine and objective need to refuse a request for information that may be exempted pursuant to subsection 1 and the Freedom of Information Act.
+It .
+If the environmental and public interests served by disclosure outweigh the interests served by refusal, the information shall be disclosed.
 This is in accordance with the last paragraph of article 4, para.
 4, of the Convention, which specifies that grounds for refusing a request for environmental information be interpreted in a restrictive way and taking into account the public interest served by disclosure.